JuliaPackageMirrors/Helpme.jl/README.md

 julia> @helpme begin
        merge(["foo"=>"Hello World!"], ["bar"=>1337])
        end
-INFO: Julia attempts to choose the proper type for Dicts when [brackets] are used, and merge can be fussy when types don't match up.
-To force Julia to assign the type Dict{Any,Any}, use {braces} in your variable definitions for Dicts.
+INFO: Julia attempts to choose the proper type for Dicts when [...] is used, and functions like merge(collection, others...) can be fussy when types don't match up.
+To force Julia to assign the type Dict{Any,Any}, use {...}.
+More info at <http://bit.ly/1nUDhyc>.
 ```

 Helpme will attempt to find a suggestion based on the exception raised and the code passed.
 If one is found, it will print a friendly message to INFO.